thomasGR9/ufc_winner_predictor/README.md

 The results.py contains all the necessary components (models, datasets, pipelines etc) for the model to work and the prediction function.
 It is the file used in deployment

-The fighters_per_weightclass_list is a list of all the available fighters to use in the deployed model (The model uses a dataset containing these names and their stats, their stats, and new fighters additions, can updated.As per now this dataset contains information collected in 2021.
+The fighters_per_weightclass_list is a list of all the available fighters to use in the deployed model The model uses a dataset (made in ufc ufc_winner_predictor.py file) containing these names and their stats.
+This dataset can be updated for future usage.
+As per now the stats are collected in 2021